 On top of that, the legend was an actor and a host of his own television show.
 He regularly narrated films and acted on shows such as Sesame Street, The Partridge Family, Hee Haw, and even made an appearance on The Little House on the Prairie.
 As the host of The Johnny Cash Show, he regularly featured mainstream performers such as Neil Diamond, Kenny Rogers, and Neil Young.

-Despite numerous years of alcohol and drug abuse, Cash lived to the age of 71, where he died in hospital from complication of diabetes.
-He had been diagnosed with an autonomic neuropathy disease, but continued writing and recording songs right up until his death.
+Despite numerous years of alcohol and drug abuse, Cash lived to the age of 71, where he died in hospital from a complication of diabetes.
+He had been diagnosed with an autonomic neuropathy disease but continued writing and recording songs right up until his death.

 While there are some rumours that he had written an album in prison, the reality is that he had only ever been arrested on misdemeanours, and his outlaw persona actually only saw prison stays as long as an overnight in a cell or a free prison concert.

 History of the pompadour:

 The style actually originated in the mid-1700s when the mistress to Louis XV, Madame de Pompadour, would curl and pin back her hair in such a way that the front had more volume than the rest of her hairdo.

 Made famous by Elvis Presley and the “greasers” of the ’40s and ’50s, the style has always been one that sets a man apart.
 Johnny Cash adopted the rebellious 50’s hairstyle which features volume on the front that is slicked back to create a bump of hair that resembles a wedge from the side.

 Today, the pompadour isn’t just for Cash impersonators anymore, and it has made a comeback with the resurgence of a vintage, rockabilly look.